 Media can play a vital role in determining community and law enforcement response to hate crimes.
-In some cases, local law enforcement still places a low priority on anti-LGBT hate crimes.
+In some cases, local law enforcement still places a low priority on anti-LGBTQ hate crimes.
 As a result, police may not investigate the case properly or at all, may re-victimize survivors, and may be unresponsive to families and/or community members seeking information.
-In cases like these, fair, accurate and inclusive media coverage of the case can motivate law enforcement to better and more transparently investigate and communicate around a hate crime.
+In cases like these, fair, accurate, and inclusive media coverage of the case can motivate law enforcement to better and more transparently investigate and communicate around a hate crime.

-Inaccurate hate/bias crime reporting can unintentionally support a "gay panic" (i.e., "blame the victim") strategy.
-Assaults and criminal acts may involve only a single victim, but perpetrators often intend them to send a message that LGBT people are legitimate targets for abuse and violence.
-(In fact, the victims of some anti-gay hate crimes are heterosexuals who are thought to be gay.)
+Assaults and criminal acts may involve only a single victim, but perpetrators often intend to send a message that LGBTQ people are legitimate targets for abuse and violence.
+(In fact, the victims of some anti-LGBTQ hate crimes are heterosexuals who are perceived to be LGBTQ).
 Please report the specifics of a crime and its social implications based on the facts of the case.

-Implying that an openly gay or transgender victim shares responsibility for being attacked, or that an attack was justified because of an unwanted romantic or sexual advance (the so-called "gay panic" or "transgender panic" strategy) often biases criminal or legal investigations.
+Inaccurate hate/bias crime reporting can unintentionally support a "gay panic" (i.e., "blame the victim") strategy.
+Implying that an LGBTQ victim shares responsibility for being attacked, or that an attack was justified because of an unwanted romantic or sexual advance (the so-called "gay panic" or "transgender panic" strategy) is never acceptable.

-The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009 added sexual orientation, gender, gender identity and disability to the categories covered under federal hate crimes law.
-As a result, federal hate crimes law now addresses violent crimes based on a victim's race, color, religion, national origin, gender, disability, sexual orientation and/or gender identity.
+The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009 added sexual orientation, gender, gender identity, and disability to the categories covered under federal hate crimes law.
+As a result, federal hate crimes law now addresses violent crimes based on a victim's race, color, religion, national origin, gender, disability, sexual orientation, and/or gender identity.